madmanlear/MIDAAS-PHP/README.md

 [![Build Status](https://travis-ci.org/madmanlear/MIDAAS-PHP.svg?branch=master)](https://travis-ci.org/madmanlear/MIDAAS-PHP)

 A PHP wrapper for the MIDAAS API.
-Validates that all query fields are valid
+Validates all query fields before making a request and will return either a PHP Object or a JSON string.

 ```php
 require_once 'vendor/autoload.php';